When do I pay?

 How do I pay?

-You may also pay your battels by cheque, debit card or credit card in the Bursary (OB2).
+You may also pay by cheque (drawn on a UK bank), debit card or credit card in the Bursary (OB2).

 What happens if I experience financial difficulties?